 Transcription of Ten-day-old A. thaliana seedlings (wt) were treated for 6 h with 50 μM NaSA (SA) and 0.00625, 0.025, 0.1% n-butanol.
 (B) Ten-day-old A. thaliana seedlings (wt) were treated for 6 h with 0.1% n-butanol and 0.1% t-butanol or with 50 μM NaSA (SA) together with the above mentioned alcohols.
 (C,D) Ten-day-old seedlings of 35S::npr1C82A-GFP (C82A) and 35S::npr1C216A-GFP (C216A) A. thaliana mutants were treated for 6 h with fresh MS medium (control) or MS with 0.1% n-butanol.
 Error bars represent SE from three independent repeats.
 Asterisks indicate statistically significant differences compared to control, non-treated plants (*P < 0.05, Student's t-test) for (A).
 Different letters indicate significant differences (P < 0.05) and were calculated with One-Way ANOVA and Fisher's LSD test for (B–D).
 The ICS1 and PR-1 transcription was normalized to a reference gene SAND.

-Transcription of Ten-day-old n class="Species">A. thaliana seedlings (wt) were treated for 6 h with 50 μM NaSA (SA) and 0.00625, 0.025, 0.1% n-butanol.
+Transcription of Ten-day-old pan class="Species">A. thaliana seedlings (wt) were treated for 6 h with 50 μM NaSA (SA) and 0.00625, 0.025, 0.1% n>n class="Chemical">n-butanol.
 (B) Ten-day-old A. thaliana seedlings (wt) were treated for 6 h with 0.1% n-butanol and 0.1% t-butanol or with 50 μM NaSA (SA) together with the above mentioned alcohols.
 (C,D) Ten-day-old seedlings of 35S::npr1C82A-GFP (C82A) and 35S::npr1C216A-GFP (C216A) A. thaliana mutants were treated for 6 h with fresh MS medium (control) or MS with 0.1% n-butanol.
 Error bars represent SE from three independent repeats.
 Asterisks indicate statistically significant differences compared to control, non-treated plants (*P < 0.05, Student's t-test) for (A).
 Different letters indicate significant differences (P < 0.05) and were calculated with One-Way ANOVA and Fisher's LSD test for (B–D).
 The ICS1 and PR-1 transcription was normalized to a reference gene SAND.

 n-Butanol causes changes in A. thaliana metabolome

-As the accumulation of n class="Chemical">SA leads to the massive reprogramming of the plant transcriptome, it was obviously accompanied by significant changes in the whole metabolome.
-We investigated these changes in plants treated with SA and n-butanol to test if we could reveal compounds involved in the SA/phospholipid signaling pathway.
 The principle component analysis (PCA) represents a highly useful and widely employed tool for the interpretation of complex data sets generated by several modern instruments including mass spectrometry.
-In our study, PCA was employed to explore alterations in the metabolomes of differently treated n class="Species">A. thaliana samples measured by LC-MS. As shown in Figure 5, there was a significant difference in the metabolomic fingerprints of samples treated with n-butanol (right side of the PCA plot) and untreated ones (left side of the PCA plot).
+In our study, PCA was employed to explore alterations in the metabolomes of differently treated pan class="Species">A. thaliana samples measured by LC-MS. As shown in Figure 5, there was a significant difference in the metabolomic fingerprints of samples treated with n>n class="Chemical">n-butanol (right side of the PCA plot) and untreated ones (left side of the PCA plot).
 The samples treated with SA were clearly differentiated (bottom part of the PCA plot) from the untreated samples (top part of the PCA plot).
 The list of the most distinct markers (ions recovered from the LC-MS records) is summarized in Table 1.
 Obviously, SA and its metabolite SA hexoside are typical markers for the samples treated with SA.
 Unfortunately, the identification of markers present in n-butanol treated plants was mostly unsuccessful, mainly due to their high m/z values resulting in many possible elemental formulas and also due to the limited information about the changes induced by n-butanol in the metabolism.
 Important observations were that the t-butanol treated samples did not differentiate from the untreated samples and also that t-butanol had no effect on the SA treated samples (Figure 5).

 Figure 5